-The Individual Majors Program allows a student to design a course of study which is not represented in one of the more than 50 departmental and interdepartmental majors currently offered at Wellesley.
+The Individual Majors program allows a student to design a course of study which is not represented in one of the major currently offered at Wellesley.

 Program of Study

-The Individual Majors Program allows a student to design a course of study which is not represented in one of the more than 50 departmental and interdepartmental majors currently offered at Wellesley.
-A student interested in designing an individual major must explain why her academic interests are not adequately addressed through these existing departmental and interdepartmental programs.
+A student interested in designing an individual major must explain why the student's academic interests are not adequately addressed through these existing departmental and interdepartmental programs.
 Likewise, the proposed individual major must represent and be described as a meaningful program of interdepartmental coursework built around a specific departmental concentration.
-The major should lead to the cumulative development of knowledge and expertise in a student's fields of interest.
+The major should lead to the cumulative development of knowledge and expertise in the student's fields of interest.
 Finally, it should include both theoretical and methodological work at the advanced level.
 The statement of intent should indicate the assumptions or questions to be explored in the major, with a clear rationale for the selection of courses.

-- Eight units of coursework above the Grade I level -- for courses taken away from Wellesley, catalogue descriptions must be submitted with proposal
+- Eight units of coursework above the Grade I level -- for courses taken away from Wellesley, catalog descriptions must be submitted with proposal

 - An area of concentration (a minimum of four units of coursework in one department above the Grade I level)